-The Associate Degree Nursing Track for Articulating Students (for current Texas LVNs and Paramedics) is a three semester course of study that prepares graduates to take the state licensure examination for registered nurses and receive an Associate of Applied Science Degree.
-The ADN program is accredited by the Board of Nurse Examiners (BNE) for the State of Texas and by the National League for Nursing.
+The Associate Degree Nursing Track for Transition/Articulating students (for current Texas LVNs and Paramedics) is a three semester course of study that prepares graduates to take the licensure examination for registered nurses and receive an Associate of Applied Science Degree.
+The ADN program is accredited by The Texas Board of Nursing (BON) and by the Accreditation Commission for Education in Nursing (ACEN).

 Lone Star College System is committed to the principle of equal opportunity in education.
 Lone Star College System does not discriminate against individuals on the basis of race, color, gender, religion, disability, age, veteran status, nationality or ethnicity in the administration of its educational policies, admissions policies, scholarship and loan programs, and other college-administered programs and activities.